-Hockey Canada plays an important role in ensuring minor hockey associations have the necessary resources, tools and supports for young players from 5-6 years old.
+Hockey Canada plays an important role in ensuring minor hockey associations have the necessary resources, tools and supports for young players from 7-8 years old.
 Hockey Canada believes developing the fundamental skills and attitudes to play the game and recognizes this will foster an enjoyment of hockey as a lifetime participation sport.

-U7 programming is intended to focus on children ages five and six years old and is age-appropriate for all young hockey players.
-Annually, the number of kids between the ages of five and six registered with Hockey Canada is 75,000; these 75,000 players make up approximately 15% of all registered minor players in the grassroots Hockey Canada system.
+U9-level programming is intended to focus on children ages seven and eight years old and is age-appropriate for all young hockey players.
+Annually, the number of kids between the ages of seven and eight registered with Hockey Canada is 75,000; these 75,000 players make up approximately 15% of all registered minor hockey players in the grassroots Hockey Canada system.

 Hockey Canada has approximately 2,500 minor hockey associations that receive education, training and resources outlining the benefits of participating in all levels of minor hockey programming, and these associations are encouraged to deliver age-appropriate programming to their membership.
-Approximately 8,000 coaches and instructors volunteer each season to teach and lead programming at the U7 level of hockey.
+Approximately 4,000 coaches and instructors volunteer each season to teach and lead programming at the U9 level of hockey.